typegoose/typegoose/docs/guides/quick-start-guide.md

 ```

 :::caution
-`type` / `ref` have to be defined when not using Primitives, because Reflection only returns basic information.
+`type` has to be defined when working with Arrays, because Reflection only returns basic information.
 [Look here for why](https://github.com/microsoft/TypeScript/issues/7169)
 Like `public: string[]` is in reflection only `Array`.
 :::